synic/whyvim/README.md

 1. *Normal Mode*: For navigation an manipulation of text.
 2. *Insert Mode*: For inserting new text.
 This is the mode that most text editors are in at all times.
+There are several ways to enter insert mode, but the basic command is `i`, which will enter insert mode at your cursor.
 3. *Visual Mode*: For selecting text - kind of like selecting text in a regular editor.
 4. Demo changing modes, talk about how `ESC` is the default but that you can